 Explain to your child that the diary is a safe place to write about everything going on in their life and the perfect place to share their feelings.

-Kids these days don't understand the value of the publicly unexpressed thought, and that's where a parent or responsible adult can help.
-Tells kids that they don't have to share everything online, even if they see their friends doing the same.
-A diary is private, whereas there is no privacy online.
-T
+Kids in this digital age don't understand or appreciate the value of the publicly unexpressed thought, and that's where a parent or responsible adult can help them.
+Tell kids that they don't have to share everything online, even if they see their friends doing the same.
+A diary is private, whereas there is no guarantee of privacy online.
+(Really, there's not.)

 Parents can acknowledge the value in using words to get feelings.
 Intense feelings do need to be expressed, but not in social media.
-It can
+A journal is a far more appropriate space.

 Remind your child to THINK before posting or texting.
 That is, they should ask themselves if what they want to share is true, helpful, inspiring, necessary and kind.
 If what they need/want to say doesn't satisfy those requirements, then that thought or feeling is best shared in the diary.